 Just like the outdoor game of golf, the card game known as Golf has a goal of keeping the score as low as possible.
 The game requires two decks of cards and at least two players, but the more players the more fun the game.

 You pick a dealer and the dealer deals nine cards to each player.
-The cards would be placed in a face down position.
+The cards remain in a face-down position.

 The remainder of the deck is then placed in the center of the table.
 You then arrange your cards in three rows of three.